By Maria Myers

 Three times the size of Texas with zero times the alcohol (booze is prohibited throughout the country) this geographically diverse and stunningly expansive country is definitely worth the visit.

 Sudan’s natural attributes are a must-see, especially when paired with their man-made counterparts.
 One such attraction is the Dinder National Reservation established in 1935 and located in the east of Sudan, connected to Ethiopia’s Alatash National Park.

 This 3500-mile reservation, the largest in all of Africa, houses over 1500 different species of animal and birds including the African Wild Dog.

-It takes around ten hours to cover the entire reserve by car.
+It takes many hours to cover the entire reserve by car.
 Hunting is permitted.
 If you’re a hunting aficionado then these areas should also be on your to-do list; Senar, Albotana North Kordofan and the North Region.

 The Nile is likely what comes to mind first for this area.
 The great mass of water and its many branches work to generate electricity from dams such as Al-Rosaries, Sinnar Khashm Al-Girba, and Jabal Awliaa as well as providing navigational routes and fishing.

 This expansive river is made up of two sections; the White Nile and the Blue.
 The White Nile is longer while the Blue carries two-thirds of the river’s water supply.
 Steer clear of crocodiles.

 The Nubian desert is not to be discounted.
 Also known as the eastern part of the Sahara desert, this nearly 250,000 miles of sand is largely uninterrupted unless you stumble upon the Jebel Barkal; red sandstone mountains known for their religious significance.
 A temple and certified UNESCO World Heritage Site rests at its base with dedications to Pharaohs and local gods.
 Visitors are permitted to scale the peak.

 The desert eventually ends at the Red Sea and the Port of Sudan.